Osteopath for Knee Pain

 Common Causes of Knee Pain

-Movement injuries or falls when playing sports or everyday tasks can cause local pain and tenderness.
+Movement injuries or falls when playing sports, running injuries or everyday tasks can cause local pain and tenderness.
 In this case, it is more than likely that you have either strained or torn your leg muscles.
 Moreover, your tendons may have become inflamed (tendinitis) or caused a ligament strain or ligament tear.
 Irritated or torn the shock absorbers of your knee (meniscus).

 Patellofemoral pain syndrome is prevalent in runners.
 Ideally, the knee cap should be a smooth gliding motion over the shin and thigh bone when you walk or run.
 When the muscles on the outside of the thigh are tenser than those on the inside, the knee cap will move to the outside when running, causing friction and pain.

 Knee Osteo Arthritis (OA) is the breakdown of the bone and cartilage, causing pain and stiffness.
 It is more common with the elderly population and can be debilitating.

 How Do I Know If my Knee Pain is Serious?

 Knee pain can be a symptom of many different conditions.
 If your knee is badly swollen or has changed shape, or if you have a very high temperature.
 Moreover if you feel hot and shivery, and have redness or heat around the knee you should telephone 111 or contact your GP (NHS 2020).
 Other knee pain causes include tumours, deep vein thrombosis and stress fracture.
 In addition, nerve entrapment, lower back or hip pain referral, bakers cyst and infection, to name a few.